-5 What is the Alternatives Analysis?
+5 What is an Alternatives Analysis?

-The alternatives analysis, as mentioned briefly in section 2, is an important step of the EIA process and is a way of narrowing down possible EWA Extension routes through a series of steps carefully evaluating the significant impacts of the routes proposed.
+An alternatives analysis is a way of narrowing down possible EWA Extension routes through a series of steps carefully evaluating the significant impacts of the routes proposed.
 The purpose of the alternatives analysis is to identify the most suitable alternative for evaluation in the ES.